Creating Unique Social Media Content: 5 TipsMay 22, 2019

 Finally, let’s chat UCG — also known as user generated content.
 This is content that your social media audience has created themselves...sounds crazy, right?
 It’s actually super common, and a very effective way of showing prospective followers that your engagement is authentic.
 So, how do you actually drum up UCG?

 Start off by simply reaching out to your school community, via whatever method you prefer, and asking them to share relevant images on social media using a hashtag or by tagging you.
 Let them know that in turn, you’ll share your top picks of the bunch on your own accounts or your website.
 After a little while, you’ll probably notice you don’t have to prompt them anymore, but instead, they’re willing to publish their photos on their own accord.

 Not only will encouraging UCG create a spike in engagement, but it will also give you the opportunity to build a library of valuable and relevant social media content.
 Make sure everyone that submits their posts knows that you may use their images for other types of content, such as in blog posts or emails.

 Here are a couple of examples from our schools of unique and engaging social media content!

-We hope our tips have helped you to start exploring some new and interesting social media content!
 If you're looking at incorporating social media into your marketing strategy, we recommend checking out our inbound marketing for schools resource.